-We have commonly seen people to be confronted by change and the idea of disadvantaged youth and uplift.
-People commonly worried that we were taking our youth participants out of their comfort zone and this might not be ‘fair’.
+We have commonly seen people to be confronted by change and the idea of disadvantaged teenagers and uplift.
+People commonly worried that we were taking our teenage participants out of their comfort zone and this might not be ‘fair’.

 The adage ‘It takes a village’ became a mantra and our most successful programs always had a diversity of sectors involved which became a strength and one of which we aim to build upon.
 Engaging other sectors, such as sport, business, education and civic volunteering groups like Rotary, Lions and many others, meant these more mainstream sectors learnt a lot from the people who worked in support service sectors and vice versa these new sectors brought a new frame, often questioning why so many barriers exist.

 The whole village concept is profound and is also valid and important for its diversity and taught us to have confidence to objectively look at the opportunities that teenagers have in Australian communities and how authentically and genuinely we are working to engage them with those opportunities.

 When the program itself becomes a potential barrier, we must recognise this, call it out, and pivot to ensure we are re-optimising the outcome for the teenage participants to ‘live a good life’ and all this involves.